-Dr. Ray is the Chief of Staff at Spartanburg Animal Clinic, joining us in March 2013.
-He grew up in Itasca, Illinois (west of Chicago) before moving to Naples, Florida when he was 15 years old.
+Dr. Ray grew up in Itasca, Illinois (west of Chicago) before moving to Naples, Florida when he was 15 years old.
 Dr. Ray graduated with high honors from Eckerd College in St. Petersburg, FL, earning a BS degree in Biology.
 He then went on to pursue his DVM degree from the University of Florida College of Veterinary Medicine.
 His medical interests include soft tissue and orthopedic surgery, as well as feline medicine.

 Katherine Elkins, DVM

-Dr. Elkins grew up as a self-proclaimed "Army Brat" and has lived in many states and countries.
-She currently lives in Greenville, SC, but calls Alabama her official homebase, as that is where her parents have retired on a horse farm.
-She attended the Agnes Scott College in Decatur/Atlanta, GA for undergraduate studies and the Auburn University College of Veterinary Medicine in Auburn, AL for her veterinary degree.
+Dr. Elkins grew up as a self-proclaimed "Army Brat" and has lived in numerous states, Central America, and Europe.
+She currently lives in Spartanburg, but still calls Alabama home where her parents retired and own a horse farm.
+She attended Agnes Scott College in Atlanta, GA for undergraduate studies, receiving a BA in Creative Writing and English Literature.
+She attended Auburn University College of Veterinary Medicine in Auburn, AL for her Doctorate of Veterinary Medicine.

-Before joining Spartanburg Animal Clinic, Dr. Elkins practiced veterinary medicine in Las Vegas, NV and various other hospital within the Greenville, SC region.
-Her special interests include geriatric medicine, pain management, internal medicine, dermatology, animal welfare, veterinary acupuncture and the human-animal bond.
+Before joining Spartanburg Animal Clinic, Dr. Elkins practiced medicine in Las Vegas, Nevada and various locations within the Upstate South Carolina area.
+Her special interests include geriatric medicine, pain management, internal medicine, dermatology, and animal welfare.